Monday, May 25th, 2020

 Reading Comprehension has always been an important part of the CAT exam.
-In CAT 2014, there were 4 passages with 16 questions out of a total of 100 questions.
-In CAT 2013, there were 3 passages with 9 questions out of a total of 60 questions.
-Safe to say, it is not something that you can ignore if you are planning to do well in CAT.
-As a matter of fact, I recommend my online CAT 2017 course students to dedicate at least 1 full day every week to practicing passages for Reading Comprehension.
+It is not something that you can ignore if you are planning to do well in CAT.
+As a matter of fact, I recommend my online CAT 2020 course students to dedicate at least 1 full day every week to practicing passages for Reading Comprehension.

 I analyzed the past year CAT papers and this is what I found

 • The passages are mostly from esoteric books.

 • There are also passages from global magazines / newspapers as well.

 • More often than not these are opinion pieces and data heavy in nature.

 If you are planning to game the system to do better in the CAT, I don’t think it is possible.
 Also, I don’t think reading esoteric books is a good idea to improve your Reading Comprehension skills.
 There are easier and better ways.